First of all, enable the visibility of the grid overlay in the Viewer by selecting the Show option in the Grid tool.

 - Fibonacci Spiral.
 It is a well-known tool to obtain an aesthetically-pleasing composition.
 You can control how the spiral grid is positioned over the image by flipping it vertical and horizontal with the Clockwise and Mirror options.

 You can select one of the six available grid colors to ensure that the grid will be easy to see against the image subject.
-You can choose between black, white, red, yellow, magenta or cyan by Color in the Grid tool or by selecting View -> Grid Color from the menu.
+You can choose between black, white, red, yellow, magenta, and cyan by Color in the Grid tool or by selecting View -> Grid Color from the menu.
 The default color is white.